dev-0x0/dev-0x0.github.io/_posts/2022-10-22-file-transfers.md

 This is part of a series of tutorials on file transfer methods for pentesting and CTF scenarios.

 # Linux to Linux File Transfer

+In this tutorial we will cover three methods of transferring files from one Linux system to another.
+We will serve a file on one Linux system using the **Python HTTP Server**, and download them on the second system with:

+- A web browser
+- `wget`
+- `curl`

 ## Scenario